TIGRLab/documentation/docs/introduction/Remote-Access.md

 # Remote Access

 There are two main methods for remote access into the lab.
 The least laggy and most versatile is the ssh tunnel.
-But the easiest to set up is to use the https://remote.camh.ca based methods described below.
+But the easiest to set up is to use one of the "remote camh" based methods described below.

 If you are missing accounts listed as a requirement for an access method below you can see instructions [here on our admin wiki](https://github.com/TIGRLab/admin/wiki/Setting-Up-Lab-Access) for requesting any accounts you may need (you must login to github to view this page).